Henry Wallace Clark: Woodward & Tiernan Printing Company Building

 In the 1920s Woodward & Tiernan sought to build the most advanced printing plant possible and selected the finest talent to plan and design it.
 The firm first enlisted Wallace Clark (1880-1948; born Henry Wallace Clark, but publicly listed as Wallace Clark), one of the nation’s foremost industrial engineers, to work with its executives in planning the factory’s interior.

 Clark’s recommendations produced a rational factory in which production flowed east to west and from the top down.
 Such attention to the relationship between building form and the material production inside is a fundamental component of daylight factory design.

 Studies in Europe

-In 1926 Clark was selected by Princeton Professor Edwin W. Kemmerer to study and advise Poland’s government on its industrial practices and was named a Commander of the Cross of Poland Restored for his efforts.
+In 1926 Clark was selected by Princeton University Professor Edwin W. Kemmerer to study and advise Poland’s government on its industrial practices and was named a Commander of the Cross of Poland Restored for his efforts.

 In 1933 he led a commission charged with studying and reorganizing government monopolies in Turkey, and later served as the American representative on industrial engineering to the International Labor Office in Switzerland.